cyriltso/docker_jupyter/README.md

 ### Usage of Docker

 Once the preliminary steps done, you have to type the following commands :
-1. Build the Jupyter Notebook image through the Dockerfile :
+1. Build the Jupyter Notebook image through the Dockerfile (here the tag of the image will be called jupyter-notebook) :
 ```
 docker build -t jupyter-notebook .
 ```
-2. Check if your images has been correctly created :
+2. Check if your image has been correctly created :
 ```
 docker images
 ```
 If jupyter-notebook is among your images, it means that it has been successfully created.

-3. By default, when you stop your container all the data stored inside are removed, so you will have to create a volume in order make your data persists in your container.
+3. By default, when you stop your container all the data stored inside are removed, so you will have to create a volume in order to make your data persists in your container.
 In Docker, you can do this through the usage of volumes, you can create one by typing :
 ```
 docker volume create jupyter-volume